Solomon Schonfeld

-Rabbi Solomon Schonfeld (21 February 1912 – 6 February 1984) was a British Rabbi who was honoured as a British Hero of the Holocaust for saving the lives of thousands of Jews.
+Solomon Schonfeld (21 February 1912 – 6 February 1984) was a British rabbi who was honoured as a British Hero of the Holocaust for saving the lives of thousands of Jews.

 Early life and career

-Schonfeld was the second son of Rabbi Avigdor and Rochel Leah Schonfeld, one of seven children.
+Solomon Schonfeld was the second son of Rachel Leah and Rabbi Victor (Avigdor) Schonfeld (né Schönfeld), one of seven children.
 His family home was at 73 Shepherd's Hill, Highgate, London, and he was educated at Highbury County School.
 His family was originally from Hungary.

 Schonfeld studied at the yeshiva in Nyitra, Austria-Hungary (now Nitra, Slovakia), and studied for a doctorate at the University of Königsberg, East Prussia.
 In Nitra he became the student and lifelong friend of Rabbi Michoel Ber Weissmandl, who acted as his inspiration in his rescue work.

-In 1933 he became the rabbi of the Adath Yisroel Synagogue in North London, and succeeded his father as principal of the fledgling Jewish Secondary School.
+In 1933 he succeeded his father as the rabbi of the Adath Yisroel Synagogue in North London, and as principal of the fledgling Jewish Secondary School.
 He was the Presiding Rabbi of the Union of Orthodox Hebrew Congregations and president of the National Council for Jewish Religious Day Schools in Great Britain.

-When the scale of rescue work needed became apparent in the 1930s, he became the executive director of the Chief Rabbi's Religious Emergency Council, formed under the auspices of his future father-in-law, Chief Rabbi Joseph H. Hertz, in 1938.
+When the scale of rescue work needed became apparent in the 1930s, he became the executive director of the Chief Rabbi's Religious Emergency Council, formed under the auspices of his future father-in-law, Chief Rabbi Joseph Hertz, in 1938.
 He personally rescued many thousands of Jews from Nazi forces in Central and Eastern Europe during the years 1938–1948.
 He felt Zionism had aided the Nazi regime's persecution of Jews.

 In 1940, he married Judith Helen Hertz, daughter of the Chief Rabbi Joseph Hertz.
 They had three sons.